collinkinchen/CT310P2/README.md

 I put all the images in assets/img and the style sheet to assets/css, and updated the corresponding phps. <br/>
 Homepage.php and ingredients.php got updated.
 The ingredients page now works ok. <br/>
 Here's the url: http://www.cs.colostate.edu/~lyzhu/proj/test/CT310P2/Homepage.php <br/>

+How to use GitHub

+-- cd into the test folder

+-- git pull origin master

+when you have made changes:

+-- git status //changes will show in red

+-- git add -u //will add all files you have changed

+-- git add [filename] //if you added a new file type the file name and that will be added

+-- git status //make sure everything you want to add is in green

+-- git commit -m "[your message here]"

+-- git push origin master //will put everything you just changed online